-In the case of a positive assessment of the certification process, three levels of certification are applied depending on the result:
+In the case of a positive assessment of the certification process, three levels of certification are applied depending on the results:

 Certification levels